1960-1979 Timeline

 1969

-The Silver Creek Holiday Park opens at 151 Stanley Road, 1.5 km from the centre of Beechworth.
-Backing onto Silver Creek, the holiday park features cottages and cabins along with powered and unpowered camping sites.
-It will later be renamed the Beechworth Holiday Park and now also features villas and ‘glamping pods’ (below) along with a solar powered swimming pool.
+The Silver Creek Caravan Park opens at 151 Stanley Road, 1.5 km from the centre of Beechworth.
+Backing onto Silver Creek, the holiday park features cottages and cabins (below) along with powered and unpowered camping sites.
+It will later be renamed the Beechworth Holiday Park and now also features villas and ‘glamping pods’ along with a solar powered swimming pool.

 1969

-Reginald Brine and his wife Margaret purchase 11 acres of farmland beside Silver Creek and set to work building water races that run from Spring Creek that will encourage fish – particularly the abundant trout – into specially built breeding ponds.
+Reginald Brine and his wife Margaret purchase 11 acres of farmland beside Silver Creek and set to work building water races from Spring Creek to encourage fish (particularly the abundant trout) into specially built breeding ponds.
 Within a short time, they are able to open the Golden Hills Trout Farm at 121 Stanley Road, just a couple of minutes’ drive from Beechworth, and it will remain a popular tourist attraction for the next 22 years.

 1969 – Nov 28

 After almost 2 years and at a cost of over $100,000, Beechworth Developments Pty Ltd – under the supervision of the National Trust – complete renovation and restoration work, and the refreshed 1873-built Tanswells Commercial Hotel is officially re-opened by His Excellency Major-General Sir Rohan ‘Jumbo’ Delacombe, the Governor of Victoria.
-At the same time, he officially opens the National Trust Carriage Museum at the rear of the restored hotel, displaying a collection of horse-drawn vehicles.
+At the same time, at the rear of the restored hotel, he officially opens the National Trust Carriage Museum – in the buildings that had been the ‘Crawford and Connolly’ coach house and stables – displaying a collection of horse-drawn vehicles.

 1970